 The overall HPI (all price tiers combined) has increased on a year-over-year basis every month since February 2012 and has gained 51.2 percent since hitting bottom in March 2011.
 As of December the overall HPI was 1 percent higher than its pre-crisis peak in April 2006.
 Adjusting for inflation, U.S. home prices increased 5 percent year over year in December 2017, and were 16 percent below their peak.
 Figure 2 shows the cumulative price movement since the inception of price declines for both the nominal HPI and the inflation-adjusted HPI, as well as the time in years since the first decrease in the indices.

-Figure 1 shows the year-over-year HPI growth for the 25 highest-appreciating states in December 2016 along with their highest and lowest historical price changes.
-Washington showed the largest HPI gain of all states in December 2016 with a 10.8 percent year-over-year increase, followed closely by Oregon (+10.3 percent).
-Prices in 27 states have risen above the pre-crisis peaks.
-Nevada home prices were the farthest below their all-time HPI high in December 2016, still 32 percent below the March 2006 peak.
+Figure 3 shows the year-over-year HPI growth in December 2017 for the 25 highest-appreciating states along with their highest and lowest historical price changes.
+The state of Washington showed the largest HPI gain of all states in December 2017 with a 12 percent year-over-year increase, followed by Nevada with a 11 percent gain.
+Four states (Washington, Nevada, Utah, and Idaho) showed double-digit year-over-year increases in December.
+Prices in 35 states (including the District of Columbia) have risen above their pre-crisis peaks, and prices in four states are no more than 5 percent below their pre-crisis peaks.
+Of the seven states that had larger peak-to-trough declines than the national average, only California and Idaho have returned to the peak as of December 2017.
+Nevada home prices in December 2017 were the farthest below their all-time HPI high, still 22.6 percent below the March 2006 peak.

 The Consumer Price Index (CPI) Less Shelter was used to create the inflation-adjusted HPI.